 Good tooling for documenting your softwareI followed the best practices to write my tests.
 After I had my tests up and running, I start the discussion with the team about the documentation.
 Swagger / Open API tools were recommended.
 It means a nice way to combine the test code and documentation on the same file.
 Easier to keep also documentation updated.
 The downside in my case was that OpenAPI tool for Rails, rswag, integrates with a bit different integration type of tests that I already had, so I needed to learn new syntax and convert my tests accordingly.
 This is a good example of the schedule impact of the wrong tech selections.

 The summary, the conclusion, the pointThe key takeaway from the project management perspective?
 Schedule risk that is hard to estimate.
 There are some “industry standard” multiplicators for this type of “unknowns”.
-Still, it is better to get the risks visible so the whole organisation can be prepared instead of being surprised and then executing emergency manoeuvres.
+Still, it is better to get the risks visible so the whole organization can be prepared instead of being surprised and then executing emergency maneuvers.

 Learning is not simple even at the age of the internet.
 You have to be committed, shall not give up, shall not retreat.
-There is one question I am going to stress in the future on the job interviews and when building the team:“How do you learn new things?”.
-If people have difficulties to articulate this, I would proceed with caution.
+There is one question I am going to stress in the future on the job interviews and when building the team: “How do you learn new things?”.
+If people have difficulties articulating this, I would proceed with caution.
 Prepared to support their learning.